 For a teeny tiny bit of culture, take the kids to Chicxulub Puerto to see the plaque commemorating the meteor that struck this region some 66 million years ago and caused the extinction of most dinosaurs.
 It’s small but cool and you can stop by the swing on the beach near the pier there, the kids will surely enjoy it.
 With a car, it’s also possible to visit X’cambo archaeological site and the nearby salt flats of Xtampú, both fascinating places.
 As you cross over the bridge towards X’cambo, be sure to tell your young travel companions to look out for flamingos.
 We’ve never yet made it across without stopping to admire them.

 For lunch on the beach, grab a palapa (a thatched umbrella with a table).
-Milk Bar offers a good mix of cuisines along with a kids’ menu that always hits the spot.
 Sit back, take in the view of the water, and let the kids romp around while you enjoy a lemonade or local beer.
 Remember, the sea generally gets choppier in the afternoon along this coast, so mornings tend to be the best time to swim with small kids.

 You’ll often find people walking up and down the beach selling local sweet treats (calling “merengue, merengue, merengue” as they go by).
 Try some!
 It’s a fun experience for the kids and some of the snacks are pretty delicious.